aminsol/text-in-image/README.md

 * Encode content of a file into an image and export that as PNG.

-* Decode messages inside of a png file.
+* Decode input PNG file and display the hidden message in terminal.

 ## Usage